dgraph-io/flock/README.md

 ## Running Flock

-Currently, we have Flock implemention for Go and JavaScript.
+Currently, we have Flock implementation for Go and JavaScript.

 Go to the specific Flock documentation for instructions: